 PhysicalEntity instances that represent, e.g., the same chemical in different compartments, or different post-translationally modified forms of a single protein, share numerous invariant features such as names, molecular structure and links to external databases like UniProt or ChEBI.
 To enable storage of this shared information in a single place, and to create an explicit link among all the variant forms of what can also be seen as a single chemical entity, Reactome creates instances of the separate ReferenceEntity class.
 A ReferenceEntity instance captures the invariant features of a molecule.
 A PhysicalEntity instance is then the combination of a ReferenceEntity attribute (e.g., Glycogen phosphorylase UniProt:P06737) and attributes giving specific conditional information (e.g., localization to the cytosol and phosphorylation on serine residue 14).

-The PhysicalEntity class has subclasses to distinguish between different kinds of entities and to ensure data integrity while enabling different handling rules for different categories:
+The PhysicalEntity class has subclasses to distinguish between different kinds of entity and to ensure data integrity while enabling different handling rules for different categories:

 EntityWithAccessionedSequence - proteins and nucleic acids with known sequences.